oberocks/superjsonic/README.md

     href: '#'
 });
 ```
-Next, we can decide upon some sort of options-based isolation of whatever we want to be mallable in our component func, and wrap our sketched elements within it like so:
+Next, we can decide upon some sort of options-based isolation of whatever we want to be mallable in our component func, and wrap our sketched elements within it.
+Here's a hypothetical example using a classic options object:

 ```javascript
 const headline_component = function (options) {